nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     CLIENT_NAME indicates the name of a valid client within the Client List.
 All Events must be tagged to a single client.
 </div>

-If you have not added this Client to your Client Book, you can refer to the [Adding a Client](#adding-a-client-add) guide to add your Client first.
+If you have not added this Client to your Client list, you can refer to the [Adding a Client](#adding-a-client--addclient) guide to add your Client first.

 * Example Usage: `addEvent desc/CS101 Consultation n/Ben Leong date/2023-01-01 st/12:00 et/13:00`